-MOTOROLA XTS5000 PORTABLE RADIO BASIC OPERATION & CONTROLS
+MOTOROLA XTS 5000 PORTABLE BASIC OPERATION & CONTROLS

-- 1. Turn power ON by turning the ON/OFF Volume Knob clockwise. - · The LCD will indicate the current group and channel label. - 2.
-Select a zone/group number by pressing the appropriate Menu Select soft key labeled "ZONE". - · Select a zone by pressing the 4-Way Navigation switch to the right or left - Or direct enter a 2 digit group/zone number via the keypad - · Press the "Home" key when finished. - 3.
+- 1. Turn power ON by turning the ON/OFF Volume Knob clockwise. - The LCD will indicate the current group and channel label. - 2.
+Select a zone number by pressing the appropriate Menu Select soft key labeled "ZONE". - Select a zone by pressing the 4-Way Navigation switch to the right or left. - or - Direct enter a 2 digit group/zone number via the keypad. - Press the "Home" key when finished. - 3.
 Select a channel by turning the Channel Select Knob to one of the 16 available positions.
 (Channel 01-16) - 4.
-Adjust the volume by pressing/hold the "Monitor" key until it beeps and the squelch stays open. - · Set the volume to desired level. - · Press the "Monitor" key once more to close the squelch.
+Adjust the volume by pressing and holding the "Monitor" key until it beeps and the squelch stay open. - · Set the volume to desired level. - · Press the "Monitor" key once more to close Squelch.

-The radio is now ready to RECEIVE on the current group and channel.
+The radio is now ready to RECEIVE on the selected group and channel.

 - 6. To transmit, press and hold the Push-To-Talk (PTT) button on the side of the radio.
 Note: The Transmit Indicator Light should glow red while transmitting.
 If not, the battery may be low or the channel is RX only or busy. - 7.
 Pause 1 second and talk in a normal voice into the microphone.
-Note: Try to shield the microphone from wind and other loud background noises. - 8.
+Note: Try to shield the microphone from wind and other loud background noises for clearer transmissions. - 8.
 Release the PTT to stop transmitting and receive incoming transmissions.